8.6 Weighted binary logistic regression

 ) and excludes individuals at certain levels of that variable.
 This does not affect any of the analyses below, but does lead to an issue with tbl_regression()

-as the excluded levels show up in the table, and show up multiple times.
+, as the excluded levels show up in the table and show up multiple times.
 To avoid this problem, create a new version of this variable with missing values at the excluded levels and use fct_drop()

 to drop the unused levels.
-This must be done before specifying and subsetting the design so the new variable is available to the design.
+This must be done before specifying and subsetting the design so that the new variable is available to the design.

 load("Data/nsduh2019_rmph.RData")